This easy recipe shows you how to make Cuban-style black beans and rice using canned beans!

 I’m pretty sure I could serve my husband black beans and rice every day and he’d be fine with it.
-Well, as long as I packed him his customary salad for lunch!
 The night before deployment I made his favorite roast pork tenderloin with black beans & rice and a side of plantains.
 He loved it.
 Some people might want a fancy dinner out before leaving or after returning home, but he always wants his Cuban favorites.
-He is always most excited about made from scratch Cuban black beans, but those take a long time to make and are usually a truly special occasion treat.
-He’s bragged on my homemade black beans to his dad, so I figure they must be pretty good!

-On normal days, I use canned black beans, but I doctor them up a bit.
-This “weeknight” black bean recipe is what I’m sharing here today.
+My husband is always excited about made from scratch Cuban black beans, but on normal days I use canned black beans that I doctor up a bit.
+This “weeknight” easy Cuban black bean recipe is what I’m sharing here today.
 In addition to using canned black beans, I also use bacon in this recipe instead of smoked ham hocks.
 The bacon really adds that certain something, but it is optional.
 If you don’t have bacon or don’t eat it, feel free to leave it out for a vegetarian-friendly dish.

 Yes, those are dominoes in the background!
-I hate to stereotype, but Cubans love their dominoes.
+Cubans love their dominoes.
 Dominoes is the national game of Cuba.
 Traditional Cuban dominoes is played a little differently (with two teams of two) and is almost always played with a “double nine” set (which this set is!).

 So now that you know how to make your black beans and rice experience extra-authenic with a game of dominoes and a prized rice spoon, let’s get to the recipe!